Aurora-RGB/Docs/content/reference-expressions/logic.md

 `1`|`1`|`1`

 This can be used to make simple toggles.
 For example, you could have a layer whose enabled property is based on a flip-flop whose _Set_ was bound to the user pressing the 'A' key and _Reset_ bound to the user pressing the 'Space' key.
 Now, whenever the A key is tapped or held, the layer will activate and remain activate until the space key is pressed or held.

+## Flip-flop (Toggle) {{% typetag "boolean" %}}

+A expression that stores a boolean value and outputs it.
+Each frame, the value of the input evaluatable is evaluated and if the result is true, the stored value of the flip-flop changes from `true` to `false` or vice-versa.

 ## If - Else If - Else {{% typetag "boolean" %}}{{% typetag "number" %}}{{% typetag "string" %}}